- Neatly defined cabin

 Five people will fit, barely, inside the Kona.
 Four average-size adults will be happier with the Kona’s ride height and comfortable seats and leg room.
 Plus, their luggage will fit in the nearly 20 cubic feet of cargo space behind the back seats.

 Forget the Kona SE; it’s there for the low price of about $20,000, and though it comes with important features such as automatic emergency braking, it misses out on others.
 We’d opt for a Kona SEL with keyless ignition, 17-inch wheels, blind-spot monitors, Apple CarPlay and Android Auto compatibility, and a sunroof.
-The turbo-4 in the Kona Limited and Ultimate steers us back to the SEL; it’s tough to spend more than $25,000 on a Kona and make it better—at least, until the EV comes along.
+The turbo-4 in the Kona Limited and Ultimate steers us back to the SEL; it’s tough to spend more than $25,000 on a Kona and make it better—unless you spend into the Kona Electric, which we cover separately.

 2019 Hyundai Kona

 The 2019 Hyundai Kona has some wardrobe issues.

 Experimental styles can reap major success, but the Hyundai Kona’s crossover experiment maybe needs a bit more tinkering.